-83. Willetts et al. examined the effect of ginger on pregnancy induced nausea (2003).
+85. Willetts et al. examined the effect of ginger on pregnancy induced nausea (2003).
 120 women less than 20 weeks pregnant, were given 125 mg ginger extract (EV.EXT35; equivalent to 1.5 g of dried ginger) or a placebo four times per day for 4 days.
 However, there is some lack of clarity in the description of this study as it is stated in the discussion "Women in the treatment arm of this trial took ginger for 8 days and those in the placebo arm took ginger for 4 days."
 It is not clear whether this refers to the trial described.
-Three spontaneous abortions were observed in the group receiving ginger, although one of these had not started taking ginger.
+Three spontaneous abortions were observed in the group receiving ginger, although one of these had not started taking ginger at the time of abortion.
 One spontaneous abortion was observed in the placebo group.

-84. In an observational study conducted by Laekman et al. (2021) 51 pregnant women could freely use ginger tablets with a maximum of 2 tablets of 50 mg EXT.GR10 a day in case of gastrointestinal discomfort during pregnancy.
+86. In a clinical feasibility study on the use of ginger during pregnancy conducted by Laekeman et al. (2021), 51 pregnant women could freely use ginger tablets with a maximum of 2 tablets of 50 mg EXT.GR10 a day in case of gastrointestinal discomfort during pregnancy.
 EXT.GR10 is a 10-times concentrated ethanolic extract of ginger root.
 No strict minimum number of tablets was set, and 44 out of 51 patients (86.3%) took the ginger tablets.
 The 44 patients took 544 tablets or a mean of 12.4 tablets per patient, with a minimum of 1 and a maximum of 55 tablets.
-Stillbirth, prematurity, hypertension, and gestational diabetes were reported.
+The incidences of stillbirth, prematurity, hypertension, and gestational diabetes were reported.
 There were no serious complications at birth.
 Four cases of dysplasia of the hip and two minor malformations were recorded in the offspring.
-Outcomes were compared to the rate in a Flemish population delivering during the same period.
+Outcomes were compared to the rates in a Flemish population delivering during the same period.
 Hypertension, low birth weight and premature delivery were 15.9%, 13.6% and 20.5 % respectively in the ginger cohort compared to the representative population where the rates were 5.4%, 5.6% and 5.8% respectively.
-The author states that there was no relationship between the events affecting the mother and child and the number of EXT.GR10 tablets taken.
+The author concluded that there was no gualitative or guantitative relationship between complications in the mother during pregnancy or malformations or complications in the newborn at delivery and the use of EXT.GR10 but emphasised that this was a pilot study with small numbers.